 Here’s another example:

-In another case … the trust was decided to be a support trust and the assets would be used for the care of a sister with multiple sclerosis.
-Her brother said that additional monies were needed for her medical care as she as not eligible for assistance.
-The trust outlined the sister’s medical care as the primary goal … even at the expense of the other beneficiaries.
+In another case, the trust was decided to be a support trust and the assets would be used for the care of a sister with multiple sclerosis.
+Her brother said that additional money was needed for her medical care as she as not eligible for assistance.
+The trust outlined the sister’s medical care as the primary goal, even at the expense of the other beneficiaries.
 The decision was that the trust should pay, for the sister’s nursing home care.

 The key word in both of these cases is the word MAY and must be read in context to determine if it means an act is optional or mandatory.
 The trust authorizes the payment, but it is within the discretion of the trustee as to whether the beneficiary needs support, maintenance or medical expenses.